vadsamokh/philosophers/README.md

 After eating, they fall asleep.

 After sleeping, they want to eat at once.
-While philosophers can't take their forks, they eat.
+While philosophers can't take their forks, they think.

 If a philosopher can't eat for certain time, he dies, and the simulation stops.